How is poverty measured in the United States?

 |Race and Hispanic Origin|

-Source: U.S. Census Bureau, Current Population Survey, 2011 and 2012 Annual Social and Economic Supplements.
+Source: U.S. Census Bureau, Current Population Survey, 2013 Annual Social and Economic Supplement.

 The Census Bureau introduced the Supplemental Poverty Measure or SPM in 2010 to provide an alternative view of poverty in the United States that better reflects life in the 21st century, including contemporary social and economic realities and government policy.
 As its name suggests, the SPM supplements but does not replace the official poverty measure, which remains the nation's source for official poverty statistics and for determining program eligibility.